thebadsektor/tc3202-3a-3/README.md

 ## Project Overview
-Describe the project in detail.
-Include:

 This project addresses the growing need for efficient energy management in commercial settings.
 It leverages modern web and machine learning technologies to provide users with detailed insights into their energy consumption.
 The application is aimed at small-scale company owners, building managers, and environmentally conscious individuals who want to monitor and reduce their energy expenses.
 By integrating historical electricity rate data and standard consumption values, the project not only predicts future bills but also offers personalized energy-saving tips, that can be used to significantly save budget and reduce environmental footprint.

 ## Objectives
-State the main objectives of the capstone project, such as:
+The main objectives of the project:
-- Develop a solution for [problem].
+- Develop a solution for energy-saving and energy efficiency problems.
-- Implement features to [goal].
+- Implement features to track energy consumption and get recommendations in lowering costs.
-- Test and validate [key aspect].

 ## Features
 - Smart Energy Consumption Calculator: Users input details about their appliances (quantity and estimated duration of usage) to calculate the total energy consumption based on standard consumption values.
-- Bill Prediction with LSTM Model: The system retrieves the calculated energy consumption data and processes it through an (LSTM/Regression) machine learning model trained on historical electricity rate data, providing users with an estimated electricity bill.
+- Bill Prediction with SARIMAX and XGBoost Model: The system retrieves the calculated energy consumption data and processes it through an (XGBoost) machine learning model trained on historical electricity rate data, providing users with an estimated electricity bill.
 - Energy-Saving Recommendations: Based on the consumption breakdown, the system generates personalized optimization tips—such as reducing aircon usage, and switching to LED lighting help users reduce their overall energy consumption.

 ## Technologies Used